 PERS.
 All full-time and some part-time classified employees participate in PERS, an agent multiple-employer contributory public employee retirement system that acts as a common investment and administrative agent for participating public entities within the State.
 PERS provides retirement, disability, and death benefits to plan members and beneficiaries.
 The District is part of a cost-sharing pool within PERS known as the "Schools Pool."
 Benefit provisions are established by State statutes, as legislatively amended.
 Contributions to PERS are made by employers and employees.
-Each fiscal year, employers are required to contribute an amount based on an actuarially determined employer rate, and employees make contributions which vary based on their date of hire.
+Each fiscal year, the District is required to contribute an amount based on an actuarially determined employer rate.
+The District's employer contributions to PERS for recent fiscal years are set forth in the following table.